ChroGPS Dash

 - Tech Support: I do not offer tech support.
 If I did, I would charge a lot more than “Free.”

-- Q: “Does ChroGPS Dash support the ntpd daemon from Network Time Foundation/ISC (or ntpsec or timesyncd or openntpd etc.)?”
+- Q: “Does ChroGPS Dash support the ntpd daemon from Network Time Foundation/ISC (or ntpsec or ntpd-rs or timesyncd or openntpd etc.)?”

 - A: God no. And it never will.
 Chrony is superior in every way.
 Just…use…Chrony.